 From the very date of appointment of the insolvency professional as a bankruptcy trustee, the estate of the bankrupt shall vest or rather be monitored by the appointed bankruptcy trustee.
 The bankruptcy trustee shall take under his hands the possession and overall control of the property and all other documents of the bankrupt that have a linking with the estate of the bankrupt.
 The bankruptcy trustee is empowered to claim any after-acquired property by serving a notice to the bankrupt which shall thereafter form part of the bankruptcy estate.

 In the scenario where the bankrupt is a deceased person then the bankruptcy trustee shall ensure that claims made by the legal representative for funeral and testamentary expenses for the deceased are honored.
 The above claim shall rank parallel to that of the secured creditors in the distribution hierarchy.
 If after administration of the deceased bankrupt’s estate any surplus remains in the possession of the bankruptcy trustee then that available surplus shall be paid to the legal representative of the deceased bankrupt.

 After compiling the list of the creditors the bankruptcy trustee shall via notice invite proof of debts from the creditors covered under the compiled list of creditors within a span of fourteen days.
 The proof debts as submitted by the concerned creditor shall be in the prescribed format and supported by the required annexures.

-Secondly the workmen’s dues for the preceding twenty-four months to be accounted for from bankruptcy commencement date and the debts owed to secured creditors on pari passu basis.
+Secondly the workmen’s dues for the preceding twenty-four months to be accounted for from the bankruptcy commencement date and the debts owed to secured creditors on a pari passu basis.

 Fourthly pending dues if any of the central or state government during a period of two years from the bankruptcy commencement date.